Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/interface.md

 **Summary**

-Identifies Class B library tests
+Identifies Class B library tests.

 **Description**

 This enumeration can be used to read the self-test status and update it.
 Test ID corresponds to the bit position at which the 2-bit test result is stored.

 **Remarks**

 None.

 ```c
 typedef enum